nafnafnaf/EX188/Day1-2/processes.md

 (sleep 30 & exec sleep 300)
 ```
 While this is running, use `ps aux | grep defunct` to find the zombie.
 What is its state?
 Why is it a zombie?
+--->
+sleep 30 & exec sleep 300
+Here's the trick:

+Before exec:

+bash (PID 12345)
+  └── sleep 30 (PID 12346, background child)

+After exec sleep 300:

+sleep 300 (PID 12345) ← SAME PID as bash had!
+  └── sleep 30 (PID 12346) ← Still a child!
+Key Point: exec DOESN'T create a new process!

+## exec replaces the program code in the existing process
+## The PID stays the same
+The parent-child relationships are preserved
+sleep 30 still has the same PPID (parent PID)

 **Q8.** Examine process relationships:
 ```bash